Our Legacy

 H.M.
 McKemy Intermediate School opened its doors to students in March 1958.
 It consisted of 21 general and five special classrooms, a library, and a cafetorium across the 15-acre campus.
 Later renamed McKemy Middle School, it served students in grades 6-8.
 The school closed at the end of the 2010-2011 school year due to declining enrollment.
 In 2013, it reopened as Tempe Academy of International Studies – McKemy Campus, becoming an International Baccalaureate World School in 2015.
 It was rebuilt in 2020, and the name changed once again to McKemy Academy of International Studies.

-- McKemy Intermediate School
+- McKemy Intermediate School Opened

 Ira Brogan, for whom Brogan Center was named, fills a film strip order for a teacher.
 Working out of a government surplus quonset hut during the early 60s, Brogan was delivery man, general maintenance, and locksmith for the district.
 He and his wife Leonore, who worked in the cafeteria at Frank School, also lived in a trailer at the south end of the property at the district office and acted as night watchman.